CleverCloud/terraform-provider-clevercloud/docs/index.md

 ### Using the Token in Terraform

-Once the token is generated, add the `authentication` attribute to the `deployment` block of your application resource:
+Once the token is generated, add the `authentication_basic` attribute to the `deployment` block of your application resource:

 ```hcl
 resource "clevercloud_nodejs" "my_app" {